BjornBrorsson/GameCLI-Agent/README.md

 ## Tested With

-- Slay the Spire
+- Slay the Spire (locally + GeForce Now Streaming)
+- Heroes 3 HD (locally)
+- Metroplex Zero (locally)
+- Slay The Spire 2 (locally + GeForce Now Streaming)

 The agent is designed to be game-agnostic for turn-based games, but has primarily been tested with Slay the Spire.
-Contributions for other games are welcome.
+Contributions are welcome.

 ## License